Social Security Myth 3

 You can dream big!
 You can try working and becoming more independent, knowing there’s a safety net if you need it.

 Still not convinced?
-Check out these amazing video success stories from DOR clients receiving Social Security disability benefits on our YouTube page.
+Check out these amazing video success stories from DOR consumers receiving Social Security disability benefits on the DOR Spotlight on Social Security YouTube channel.